At Tomète, we celebrate the art of hospitality.

 We decided to meet inspiring people, who have the same sensitivity as us.

 Tomète: What type of host are you?
-Team “I think about the menu and the decoration weeks before” or team “last minute”?
+Reflection and preparations weeks before or rather "last minute"?

 What is your ideal number of guests?